February 4, 2026

 Melbourne Climate Futures (MCF) connects and amplifies the depth and breadth of University of Melbourne research, creates a portal to share ideas and collaborate on real action, and empowers the next generation of climate activists.
 The team are committed to leading national, regional and global communities to a sustainable, safe, fair and equitable climate future.

-We recently planted 225 trees on the behalf of the MCF presenters;
+These trees were planted on the behalf of the MCF presenters;

 Sally Capp AO, former Lord Mayor of Melbourne, is a Vice-Chancellor’s Fellow at the University of Melbourne.
 Sally Capp was re-elected Lord Mayor of Melbourne in October 2020 (having previously been elected in May 2018) and is the first woman to be directly elected as Lord Mayor.